Monica Hughes: Writer

-Hughes wrote about 40 books including more than 20 that ISFDB covers as speculative fiction novels.
+Hughes wrote about 40 books including more than 20 that the ISFDB covers as speculative fiction novels.
 Although she spent a large part of her life writing, she was almost fifty when her first book was published.
 That was Gold-Fever Trail: A Klondike Adventure, a Canadian historical novel (see Klondike Gold Rush).

-The Isis trilogy comprises The Keeper of the Isis Light and two sequels, originally published by Hamish Hamilton of London, 1980 to 1982.
-Accepting the Phoenix Award for Keeper twenty years later, Hughes discussed her writing process in general and specifically for that work.
+The Isis trilogy comprises The Keeper of the Isis Light and two sequels, originally published by Hamish Hamilton of London, from 1980 to 1982.
+Accepting the Phoenix Award for Keeper twenty years later, Hughes discussed her writing process in general and for that work specifically.

 WorldCat reports that Invitation to the Game (Toronto: HarperCollins, 1990) is her work most widely held in participating libraries, by a wide margin.
 It is a dystopian novel set on Earth in year 2154.

 Her last book was The Maze (2002).
 It features a female protagonist and two bullies magically placed in a maze, where they all depend on her for rescue.

 Awards

 The Keeper of the Isis Light won the 2000 Phoenix Award from the Children's Literature Association as the best English-language children's book that did not win a major award when it was originally published twenty years earlier.
-That is named for the mythical bird phoenix, which is reborn from its ashes, to suggest the book's rise from obscurity.
+That prize is named for the mythical bird phoenix, which is reborn from its ashes, to suggest the book's rise from obscurity.

 Invitation to the Game (Toronto: HarperCollins, 1990) won the Hal Clement Award as the year's best science fiction novel for young adults.

 Hughes also won the Vicky Metcalf Award, Alberta Culture Juvenile Novel Award, Bay's Beaver Award, and Alberta R. Ross Annett Award.